GENERAL ASSEMBLY OF NORTH CAROLINA

 governments may provide for petitions for variances to be heard by the

 board of adjustment or other boards or commissions which can hear variances

-shall be followed except that no vote greater than a majority shall be required
+be followed except that no vote greater than a majority shall be required to

 (c1) The procedure established by a regional public transportation authority or a regional transportation authority pursuant to subsection (a) of this section shall provide for a hearing de novo by the Department of Transportation for any petition for variance which is denied by the regional public transportation authority or the regional transportation authority.
 All hearings held by the Department of Transportation under this subsection shall be conducted in accordance with procedures established by the Department of Transportation pursuant to subsection (a) of this section.